MisterTea/mame/docs/source/advanced/hlsl.rst

 You will need to have followed the initial MAME setup instructions elsewhere in this manual before beginning.
 Official MAME distributions include HLSL by default, so you don't need to download any additional files.

-Open your ``mame.ini`` in your text editor of choice (e.g. Notepad), and make sure the following options are set correctly:
+Open your ``mame.conf`` in your text editor of choice (e.g. Notepad), and make sure the following options are set correctly:

 * **video d3d**
 * **filter 0**